By Helen Booth

 Yes, we really said wall space!
 If you've gone through your kitchen decluttering, have all your items in your kitchen cupboards well organized, your counters clean and streamlined—but still need some extra space for essential items, making use of your walls for storage is a fantastic option.

 You could install a hanging rack for pots and pans, wall hooks for things like tea towels, a magnetic knife holder, or any number of things.
+Check out our clever pan storage ideas for more creative solutions on how to make the most of your wall space.
 The more creative the better.

 Step 4: maintaining an organized kitchen